 Travellers are encouraged to use Bank vehicles where possible while undertaking Bank business.
 The use of Bank vehicles will be in accordance with Asset Care Policy.

-The use of private vehicles on Bank missions must first be authorised by the Director – CSDR, and staff using private vehicles are eligible to claim a mileage allowance in accordance with the rates provided by the Automobile Association of Zimbabwe.
+The use of private vehicles on Bank missions must first be authorised by the Director – CSHD, and staff using private vehicles are eligible to claim a mileage allowance in accordance with the rates provided by the Automobile Association of Zimbabwe.

 Vehicle Hire